Contrast-Security-OSS/contrast-sca-action/README.md

   - **Go:** go.mod
   - **PHP:** composer.json and composer.lock

-All Contrast-related account secrets should be configured as GitHub secrets and will be passed via environment variables in the GitHub runner.
+All Contrast Security related account secrets should be configured as GitHub secrets and will be passed via environment variables in the GitHub runner.

 ## Required inputs
-- apiKey - An API key from the Contrast platform.
+- apiKey - An API key from the Contrast Security platform.
-- authHeader - User authorization credentials from Contrast.
+- authHeader - User authorization credentials from Contrast Security.
-- orgId - The ID of your organization in Contrast.
+- orgId - The ID of your organization in Contrast Security.
 - filePath - Specify the path for project configuration file (e.g. lib/package.json) .
 - apiUrl - Required for Licensed Contrast Users only.
 This input includes the protocol section of the URL (https://).
 The default value is `https://ce.contrastsecurity.com` (Contrast Community Edition).
 ## Optional inputs